sodabubblewine/sodabubblewine.github.io/README.md

   : encodeHelperBeta(restOf(string),stack)
 , encodeBeta = string => encodeHelperBeta(string,emptyStack)
 ```
-Lo, this is not the last version of encode and that is why it is called 'encodeBeta'.
+Lo, this is not the last version of 'encode' and that is why it is called 'encodeBeta'.
 There are three things of note in the beta definition given:

-1) it asks if the string is empty and when it is it returns the top of the stack,
+1. it asks if the string is empty and when it is it returns the top of the stack,
-2) it checks if the first item of the string is zero or one and executes the corresponding operation on the stack (pushing a nil on top of the stack or pairing up the top two items on the stack), and
+2. it checks if the first item of the string is zero or one and executes the corresponding operation on the stack (pushing a nil on top of the stack or pairing up the top two items on the stack), and
-3) if it runs into an item of the string that we haven't talked about yet it does nothing and goes on its merry way.
+3. if it runs into an item of the string that we haven't talked about yet it does nothing and goes on its merry way.

-Here are some examples, but because we have no way of seeing the encoded tree I have to put it through the decoder: this ends up being helpful because it should decode into a string that we could put back into the encoder to make the tree all over again.
+Here are some examples, but because we have no way of seeing the encoded tree I have to put it through the decoder--- this ends up being helpful because it should decode into a string that we could put back into the encoder to make the tree all over again.
 ```
 decode(encodeBeta(concatenate(zero,zero,one)))
   '..,'